brianmueller/cssi-curriculum/_lessons/css/02-css-display-positioning.md

 What happened to our pink background box?
 Well, it turns out that when you float an element, it no longer takes up space in its parent element.
 So in our example above, the `<section>` element collapsed to its minimum height, rendering only the border as a single orange line.
 How do we fix this?
 One option is to hard-code in a height for the `<section>`.
 This could be ok if we only ever use the `<section>` in this particular context, but what if the text or picture changes?
 Maybe for some people we want the text to be paragraphs and paragraphs long, and for others we want it to be only a few words.
 It would be much better if we could find a way for the `<section>` to take up exactly as much space as needed to wrap around its contents.

-The solution to this is called a “clearfix,” and to code it we need a very special block of CSS:
+The solution to this is creating a “clearfix” class.
+To use it we need a very special block of CSS:
 ```
 .clearfix:after {
-  content: "";
   display: block;
   clear: both;
 }